thuanmb/e_thirty/README.md

 I choose it because I familiar with it and it help me quickly create a new site with scalability.
 For the more reasons why should we choose RoR, I think we can search it on the internet.

 ##### 2. Postgres
-To be honest, I don't have much experience with the different DBs.
+To be honest, I don't have much experience with the different between DBs.
 I choose Postgres because my previous company (Atlassian) is using for their products.
 We work with it with no problems from performance to scalability.
 And one more reason, Postgres is the default DB in Heroku.